 Height: 6-4.
 Weight: 315.
 Projected 40 Time: 5.34.
 Projected Round (2018): 1-3.
-9/16/17: Price has impressed NFL evaluators, both with his work in fall training camp and in the first games of the 2017 season.
+11/11/17: Price has impressed NFL evaluators, both with his work in fall training camp and in the games of the 2017 season.
 They say that Price plays within himself.
 They like his awareness and call him an above-average athlete.
 He isn't overly fast or twitchy like the Pouncey brothers, but Price has movement skills and is better than average in space.
 The sources also like that Price handles big nose tackles well, which can be difficult for centers and is a hard-to-find talent.
 As a result of his well-balanced play, Price is being viewed as a prospect who could go in the early rounds of the 2018 NFL Draft.
-One team source thought that if Josh Garnett and Laken Tomlinson were worthy first-round picks, than Price could be as well because they feel Price is a better player than either of Garnett or Tomlinson.
+One team source thought that if Josh Garnett and Laken Tomlinson were worthy first-round picks, then Price could be as well because they feel Price is a better prospect than either of Garnett or Tomlinson.
 Teams are projecting Price to be a starting center in the NFL.

 7/17/17: Price had problems with penalties in 2016, including three in the season opener, but blocked well for the Buckeyes.
 He has size and some athleticism at the point of attack.
 His run blocking is ahead of his pass protection.
 The junior was wise to return for his senior year, which should help improve his pass blocking.

 Price broke into the starting lineup in 2014, and his play has steadily improved.
 In the ground game, he helped open a lot of holes for Ezekiel Elliott while becoming more reliable in pass protection.
 Price has upside and could easily rise in these rankings during the 2017 season.